Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 In this section, the implementations of monitor configurations are discussed.

-For the monitor plugin, the following environments are considered: KDE, GNOME, wlroots based compositors and Kwin based compositors.
+For the monitor plugin, the following environments are considered: KDE, GNOME, wlroots-based compositors and Kwin-based compositors.
 This selection covers a large section of the Wayland compositors except the cosmic desktop, which will be released after this thesis. @cosmic-release